explodinglabs/iko/README.md

 EOF

 # Trigger the encrypt_pass function when a user is inserted or updated
+create-trigger encrypt_pass before insert or update on auth.user \
-create-trigger encrypt_pass 'before insert or update' auth user encrypt_pass
+  for each row execute procedure auth.encrypt_pass '()' create-trigger encrypt_pass 'before insert or update' auth user encrypt_pass
 ```